OpenAI-Compatible Server#

 Extra parameters#

-The following pooling parameters (click through to see documentation) are supported.
+The following pooling parameters are supported.

 additional_data: Optional[Any] = None